A Note from Brian Balbas, Chief Engineer

 Creek and Channel Safety Awareness Program

-Students at Walnut Creek Intermediate School held their fourth successful "Stay Out, Stay Alive!" campaign, which received positive media coverage.
+Students at Walnut Creek Intermediate School held their fifth successful "Stay Out, Stay Alive!" campaign.

-The Creek and Channel Safety Awareness Program conducted a third successful event at Walnut Creek Intermediate School working with the leadership class to help develop and implement events for students that would raise student awareness of the "Stay Out, Stay Alive!" campaign.
+The Creek and Channel Safety Awareness Program held a fifth successful event at Walnut Creek Intermediate School working with the leadership class to help develop and implement events for students that would raise student awareness of the "Stay Out, Stay Alive!" campaign.
 The highly successful program engaged hundreds of students in such activities as a poster competition and trivia contest.
-This occurred the last week of October as part of our annual Creek and Channel Safety Month.
-Per our program schedule, all schools in the County were sent reminders in September to help get the "Stay Out, Stay Alive!" message to their students and parents and the Board declared October as Creek and Channel Safety Awareness month.
+This occurred in October as part of our annual Creek and Channel Safety Month.
+All schools in the County were sent reminders in September to help get the "Stay Out, Stay Alive!" message to their students and parents and the Board declared October as Creek and Channel Safety Awareness month.
 The event culminated in a rally during lunch at Walnut Creek Intermediate devoted to the recognition of the best poster designs.
-Representatives from the Contra Costa County Fire Protection District's Swiftwater Rescue Team came to talk to the students about safety along creeks and channels.
+Representatives from the Contra Costa County Fire Protection District’s Swiftwater Rescue Team also came to talk to the students about safety along creeks and channels.